Playstyle & Rotation

 For damage, try to keep casting Holy Fire on cooldown during any encounter, on top of maintaining Shadow Word: Pain.
 The requirement is not very high maintenance in terms of mana or GCD commitment and the DPS gain will be noticeable.
 Weave-in some Smites when you have downtimes after that for another minimal dps gain.

-Next, it is important to keep Prayer of Mending on cooldown.
-You have a lot of synergies available, like Benediction (which gives you a chance to leave a Renew), Prayers of the Virtuous & Say Your Prayers (will increase the number of jumps), all of this allows you to benefit from Answered Prayers, providing you with Apotheosis for 8 seconds after your Prayer of Mending heals 50 times.
+Prayer of Mending also has a lot of synergies available, like Benediction (which gives you a chance to leave a Renew), Prayers of the Virtuous & Say Your Prayers (will increase the number of jumps), all of this allows you to benefit from Answered Prayers, providing you with Apotheosis for 8 seconds after your Prayer of Mending heals 50 times.
 It is recommended to track these stacks.

 Outside of your active healing set-up, let’s talk a bit about Divine Image, and see how it works: